Improved Robustness and Safety for Pre-Adaptation of Meta Reinforcement Learning with Prior Regularization: Related Work

 The current state-of-the-art Meta-RL algorithms can be categorized into four types.

-\textit{RNN-based Meta-RL.} In these methods (e.g., \cite{wang2016learning}\cite{duan2016rl}), an RNN structure is used, the experience from previous tasks are preserved in the RNN parameters.
+\textit{RNN-based Meta-RL.} In these methods (e.g., \cite{wang2016learning}\cite{duan2016rl}), a Recurrent Neural Network (RNN) structure is used, the experience from previous tasks are preserved in the RNN parameters.
 The agent starts with no memory/knowledge when it starts to adapt to a new task.
-However, RNN based policy has no mathematical convergence proof and is vulnerable to meta-overfitting \cite{metalearning_tutorial}.
+However, RNN based policy has no mathematical convergence proof and is believed to be vulnerable to meta-overfitting \cite{metalearning_tutorial}.

-\textit{Optimization-based Meta-RL.} This type of Meta-RLs separate learning into two loops: inner loop for policy adaptation, and outer loop for policy updates\cite{zhang2021quick}.
-In most existing work, optimizations are done by computing gradient descents for both loops\cite{finn2017model}\cite{nichol2018first}.
+\textit{Gradient-based Meta-RL.} This type of Meta-RLs learn a policy initialization that can quickly adapt to a new task after few policy gradient steps.
+They usually separate learning into two loops: inner loop for policy adaptation, and outer loop for policy updates\cite{zhang2021quick}.
+In most existing work, optimizations are through gradient descents for both loops\cite{finn2017model}\cite{nichol2018first}.
 One notable exception is \cite{mendonca2019guided}, which implements behavior cloning in the inner loop to reduce the need for task exploration.
 Due to their on-policy nature, these methods usually need a lot of data and parameter-tuning\cite{metalearning_tutorial}.

 \textit{Model-based Meta-RL} These methods learn a predictive model, represented by a deep neural network, and find model parameters that are sensitive to variations among the tasks\cite{belkhale2021model}\cite{lin2020model}.
-The action to take is then determined through optimization methods like model-predictive controller (MPC).
-Due to their model-based nature, these methods require much less data and can adapt quickly.
-However, they suffer from relative high computation cost out of online optimization process to get actions\cite{metalearning_tutorial}.
+The action to take is then determined through optimization methods such as model-predictive control (MPC).
+Due to their model-based nature, these methods require less data and can adapt more quickly.
+However, they require relatively high computation cost for the online optimization process to get actions\cite{metalearning_tutorial}.

 \textit{Context-based Meta-RL} In this category, the meta-agents learn the latent variables of a distribution of tasks, which the policy uses to adapt to new tasks \cite{rakelly2019efficient,gupta2018meta, fakoor2019meta, kirsch2019improving, zhou2020online}.
 Our method falls into this category.
 It is worth noting that the approach in this category allows off-policy learning.
 That is, the RL learning does not require the latest updated policy to interact with the environment.
 Rather, it can leverage experiences from other policies, such as learning from replaying buffer samples from old policy as used in \cite{fakoor2019meta}.
 Examples of this category include \cite{kirsch2019improving}\cite{zhou2020online} where their off-policy Meta-RL algorithms were developed by decoupling the task inference from the policy training.